Apollo22/open_desktop_experience/desktop_environments/README.md

 ## Desktop Environment Core
 ### Display Server

+From the user perspective, the display server is invisible.
+However, my understanding of how it works is limited, so feel free to complete it.

 ### Windows Manager
 ### Windows Compositor

+This is often implemented by the windows manager

 ### Workspace manager / Virtual desktops pager

+This is often implemented by the windows manager

 ## Desktop
 ### Taskbars (toolbars specific to the desktop)